The Best 14 Reads From the 2020 Quarantine Book Club

 The Mountains Sing

 Skjolsvik says she chose The Mountains Sing by Nguyễn Phan Quế Mai because it was released on March 17, just three days after the 2020 Quarantine Book Club was formed.
 Skjolsvik explains, “The fact that it was a compelling multi-generational story of women and had a beautiful book club kit at the ready, made it an easy choice for the first pick.”
 The whisks readers away to 20th-century Vietnam and into the lives of the Tran family.
 Quế Mai, who is the author of eight books, was born in Vietnam during the tumultuous Vietnam War.
 This is a beautiful, complex story for lovers of historical fiction and nonfiction alike.
-After devouring this story, check out one of these other great books with unforgettable female friendships.

 The Lost Book of Adana Moreau